languitar/pass-git-helper/README.md

 As usual with [pass], this helper assumes that the password is contained in the first line of the passwordstore entry.
 Additionally, if a second line is present, this line is interpreted as the username and also returned back to the git process invoking this helper.
 In case you use markers at the start of lines to identify what is contained in this line, e.g. like `Username: fooo`, the options `skip_username` and `skip_password` can be defined in each mapping to skip the given amount of characters from the beginning of the respective line.
+Another possible layout is for the passwordstore entry to be the username itself.
+You can then set `file_is_username` to `True` or `False`.
 Additionally, global defaults can be configured via the `DEFAULT` section:
 ```ini
 [DEFAULT]